The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 "This is very important.
 I cannot stress enough how important this is.
 Please make sure you..."

-Repeating constraints doesn't make them more likely to be followed.
+Repeating a constraint doesn't make it more likely to be followed.
 If a constraint isn't being followed, the issue is usually that it's buried in prose rather than structured explicitly.
 Repetition compounds that problem.

-Instead of asking for output in prose and hoping the model structures it correctly, define the exact structure you want before the content.
+Instead of asking for output in prose and hoping the model structures it correctly, define the exact structure before the content.
 For JSON:

 Return a JSON object with exactly these fields: